ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 * The ":path" and ":scheme" pseudo-header fields SHALL NOT be empty.
-Their values SHALL contain the scheme and path from the URI Template after the URI template expansion process has been completed.
+Their values SHALL contain the scheme and path from the URI Template after the URI Template expansion process has been completed.

 A UDP proxying request that does not conform to these restrictions is malformed (see {{Section 8.1.1 of H2}} and {{Section 4.1.2 of H3}}).